-We move you to a recovery area to rest for about 10 minutes.
+We move you to a recovery area to rest for 10 minutes.
 You might feel some heaviness in your legs.
-We will check your muscle function and sensation before you leave.
+We will check to make sure your muscle function and sensation are normal before you leave.

-What are the risks and side effects?
+Are there any risks or side effects?